aevans1/counting_particles_paper/README.md

 - These scripts all use some helper functions from `utils.py`, which includes the code for discrete deconvolution and ensemble reweighting.

 To recreate the figure exactly as in the manuscript, you will need LaTeX installed to enable `mpl.rcParams['text.usetex'] = True`
-     in the matplotlib settings, as mentioned in the script.
-If you don't have `tex`, you can keep `mpl.rcParams['text.usetex'] = False` and may have to adjust some font sizes.
+     in the matplotlib settings.
+If you don't have LaTeX installed, you can keep `mpl.rcParams['text.usetex'] = False` but may have to adjust some font sizes.

 ## Data Generation (for reference only)
 The `data_generation_scripts` files are included as reference for future repurposing of some of these pipelines here.
 These were all run on a cluster with a lot of memory available, and were using older versions of RECOVAR, so if one wants to repurpose them it will take some adjusting!
 They cannot be run directly from this repo.

-The data used for these `data_generating/` scripts are from cryo-EM image datasets that are available in the Zenodo at [https://zenodo.org/records/18664625](https://zenodo.org/records/18664625).
+The data used for these `data_generating/` scripts are from cryo-EM image datasets that are available in the Zenodo at [https://zenodo.org/records/18724862](https://zenodo.org/records/18724862).

 The input data required for the `compute_` scripts,  was computed via the [`RECOVAR` library](https://github.com/ma-gilles/recovar) and [cryoSPARC](https://cryosparc.com/).
 The pipelines for these is described in the manuscript, and the scripts used to make the data are in `data_generation_scripts`:
 - simulate the synthetic datasets in RECOVAR, or manually add noise to datasets (`make_x`)